Hubbard and Heisenberg models on hyperbolic lattices: Metal-insulator transitions, global antiferromagnetism, and enhanced boundary fluctuations: Methods

 \subsection{Quantum Monte Carlo}

-In order to acquire deeper information about the electronic correlations on the various lattice geometries and support the mean-field and spin wave data, we employ QMC studies as our secondary approach.
+To acquire deeper information about the electronic correlations on the various lattice geometries and support the mean-field and spin-wave data, we employ QMC studies as our secondary approach.
 In the weak-coupling limit, we use a finite-temperature version of the auxiliary-field QMC (AFQMC) method to simulate the Hubbard model \cite{Blankenbecler81,White89,Assaad08_rev}.
-For the strong-coupling regime, the Hubbard model is mapped to an AFM Heisenberg model, and in this regime we use the Stochastic Series Expansion (SSE) method with directed loop updates \cite{sandvik_1991, syljuasen_2002}.
+For the strong-coupling regime, the Hubbard model is mapped to an AFM Heisenberg model, and in this regime we use the stochastic series expansion (SSE) method with directed loop updates \cite{sandvik_1991, syljuasen_2002}.